roblevintennis/guest-posts/articles/the-little-button-that-could.md

 Vue

-Following the vite scaffolding docs we'll do the following from the monorepo top-level directory:
+Following the steps from the vite scaffolding docs we'll do the following from the monorepo top-level directory to initialize a vue app:

     yarn create vite littlebutton-vue --template vue